 Today, the Bank of Canada announced that the key interest rate shall remain at 1.0%.

 The core inflation rate is at 2.2%, which is above the Bank of Canada’s target of 2.0%.
 Typically when inflation hits above target, most investors expect the Bank of Canada to eventually start hiking the overnight rate.
-However, we are in a different economic climate, where most of the world’s financial super-powers are struggling.
+However, we are in a different economic climate, where most of the world’s financial super-powers are struggling, making a Bank of Canada interest rate hike more complicated.
 The resolve to stall rates as mentioned by economists such as Emanuella Enanajor of CIBC World Markets a few days ago said, “With the external risks still elevated, the BoC won’t be moved to hike rates.”
 C.D.
 Howe Institute’s Monetary Policy Council (MPC), a financial advisory to policy makers, recommended that the Bank of Canada maintain its 1.0% overnight rate until April 2012, followed by an increase of 1.5% by October 2012.

 According to a survey by Reuters, most economists expect a rate hike to be delayed until the third quarter of 2012 due to wavering global economic landscapes, particularly in the U.S. and the European Union.

-With the overnight rate remaining the same for the ninth consecutive time, we normally would expect variable rates to maintain their current course.
+With the Bank of Canada interest rate remaining the same for the ninth consecutive time, we normally would expect variable rates to maintain their current course.
 However, anticipating the long-term stagnation in rates in an uneasy economic climate, lenders are reducing the discounts on variable rates in relation to the prime rate.
 This means that variable rates are moving in an upward direction even though market interest rates remain unchanged.
 This is uncommon but a reflection of the unpredictable market.